 A couple of weeks ago Steve McCready (a friend on Twitter) sent me a link to a fascinating blog post from researcher Dan Ariely.
-I love Dan’s work and highly recommend his book, The (Honest) Truth about Dishonestly.
+I love Dan’s work and highly recommend his book, The (Honest) Truth about Dishonesty.

 In a set of experiments, the researchers investigate a very subtle difference in language and labeling.
 They don’t look at it through the shame/guilt lens so we may be evaluating different constructs, but I think it’s very interesting (although counter to what I’ve found and believe).